aries-strato/strato-aws-examples/terraform/ec2-vpc-dns-ntp-multi-instance/readme.md

-# EC2 VPC with DNS and NTP forwarding example
+# EC2 VPC with Tagged Subnets

-In this terraform we will create a VPC with DNS and NTP forwarding specified.
-Any subnets that get created will forward their DNS and NTP requests to those respective IP addresses.
+We will deploy a VPC and two tagged subnets.
+Then we will deploy EC2 instances that will attach based on the given subnet tag.